10 Quick Tips for a Successful Vegetable Garden

 Hack #9 – Go Vertical

 If you’re running out of space in your garden, go vertical.
-There are many varieties of vegetables which will climb or trail, and you can make vertical planters for them which can be fixed to walls or fences.
+There are many varieties of vegetables that will climb or trail, and you can make vertical planters for them that can be fixed to walls or fences.
 One option is to use guttering, cut to length.
 Drill small holes along the length to allow water to drain out, install the end caps and recommended brackets, and clip the guttering in place.
-Add a moisture retentive growing medium and plant up with plants such as strawberries or salads that don’t mind the shallow soil.
+Add a moisture-retentive growing medium and plant up with plants such as strawberries or salads that don’t mind the shallow soil.
 Keep your guttering planters watered, or install drip irrigation.

 Hack #10 – Use Garden Planner Software